Old Tomb at Mount Vernon, Remains Removed in 1837., 1884-1894

-Stereoscopic view of the old tomb surrounded by a white picket fence.
-The tomb stairs are seen at the bottom right.
+Stereoscopic view of the old tomb surrounded by an iron fence.
 Mounted on orange board.
 Copyright by the Mount Vernon Ladies' Union Association.
-Luke C. Dillon, Authorized Photographer, Office at Pullman's Gallery, 935 Penna.
-Avenue, Washington City, D. C.
+Luke C. Dillon, Authorized Photographer, Office at Pullman's Gallery, 935 Penna Avenue, Washington City, D. C.

 - Albumen prints Subject Source: TGM II, Genre and physical characteristic terms